-Potty training is a challenge, and it can be frustrating for both parent and child while the process is going on.
-There are bound to be minor triumphs, a few setbacks and plenty of accidents along the way, so it is important to keep a positive attitude and make the learning process fun for you and your child.
+Potty training is a challenge, and it can be frustrating for both the parent and the child while going through this process.
+There are bound to be minor triumphs, a few setbacks, and plenty of accidents along the way, so it is important to keep a positive attitude and make the learning process fun for you and your child.

 1. Magic Potty

-Add a bit of blue to the water in your potty and watch the fun as your child notices the water turn green after yellow pee is added to it.
-You can also get potty training stickers that are blank when dry, but when your little one pees on it, it will show the image of a butterfly, train, flower and others.
-These make for some interesting baby potty training games that will keep your little one interested.
+Add a bit of blue food colouring to the water in your potty, and watch the fun as your child notices the water turn green after yellow pee is added to it.
+You can also get potty training stickers that are blank when dry, but when your little one pees on it, it will show the image of a butterfly, train, flower, and others.
+These make for some exciting baby potty training games that will keep your little one interested in using the bathroom.

 2. Potty Scavenger Hunt

 Curious children will enjoy playing potty scavenger hunt as they will need to seek out the potty related objects that you have hidden around the house.
 You can explain what they are for once all the items are found.
-Showing them what they are used for will also make your child more interested.
+Showing your child what these things are used for will also make her more interested.

 3. Bathroom Explorer